 Magnesium usually doesn’t function as an electricity-conducting electrolyte, but it wears hundreds of other hats in the human body.
 For instance, magnesium supports nearly 300 enzymatic reactions, including reactions involved in DNA replication and repair and the production of the cellular energy currency, ATP.[*]

 - Muscle cramps (particularly in the legs)

 Magnesium target.
-The RDA for magnesium is 420 mg per day, but anthropological evidence suggests our ancestors consumed 600 mg per day.[*] Anywhere in that range should do.
+The RDA for magnesium is 420 mg per day for men and 320 mg for women, but anthropological evidence suggests our ancestors consumed 600 mg per day.[*] Anywhere in that range should do.
 Keto-friendly dietary sources include dark chocolate, avocado, low-carb nuts, fish, and leafy greens.

 If you’re looking for calcium in your body, you’ll find 99% of it in your skeleton[*] Getting enough calcium is not only crucial for building bone, but also for regulating muscle contraction, nerve impulses, and the actions of various hormones.

 - Muscle twitching